teffalump/rentport/README.md

     + Incorporate mylar: http://css.csail.mit.edu/mylar/

 # Other thoughts
-+ rental agreements? seems security issues too big for me... at the moment
++ rental agreements? seems security issues are... at the moment
 + Add Dwolla after Stripe (but Stripe is the minimum)

 # Service fee info